 - The school and All-College Faculty Tenure and Promotion Committee time table.

 - Internal procedures of the All-College Faculty Tenure and Promotion Committee.

-- The provost & senior vice president for academic affairs may refer to the All-College Faculty Tenure and Promotion Committee any departmental or school personnel standards and procedures for the committee's advice on their fairness and appropriateness across the College.
+- The provost & vice president for academic affairs may refer to the All-College Faculty Tenure and Promotion Committee any departmental or school personnel standards and procedures for the committee's advice on their fairness and appropriateness across the College.
 In conducting such a review the committee shall consult with the faculty and the dean of the appropriate unit.

-The All-College Faculty Tenure and Promotion Committee is responsible to the provost & senior vice president for academic affairs.
+The All-College Faculty Tenure and Promotion Committee is responsible to the provost & vice president for academic affairs.

 As revised by the Ithaca College Board of Trustees 2/16/2006.

 The Faculty Personnel Appeals Committee is established to conduct reviews of a candidate's concerns with the tenure and/or promotion process.
 (See section 22.214.171.124.)